 Because a collaborative management style allows each employee to contribute to the decision-making process, lengthy discussions may ensue.
 Consensus building takes more time and a compromise is not always found that everyone agrees with.

-As a manager, you are expected not only to have a high ability to compromise, but also a strong ability to assert yourself so that solutions can be found and implemented.
-Despite your willingness to talk and your openness, you should be able to end a fruitless discussion diplomatically when it comes to achieving higher-level corporate goals.
+As a manager, you are expected not only to be able to compromise, but also to be very assertive so that solutions can be found and implemented.
+Despite your willingness to talk and your openness, you should be able to end a fruitless discussion in a diplomatic way when it comes to achieving higher-level goals.
+Company goals enforce.

 Whether or not a cooperative management style proves successful in practice depends on various factors.
 On the one hand, a cooperative leadership style can be correct and sensible, but under other circumstances it can also be unsuitable and inappropriate.

 When does a cooperative management style make sense?